CC-Hive/Main/Specification, Design and Ideas/Design docs/README.md

 Each design file (turtle and Server) will have a General tab for the general information.
 And a required component which will be a list with all the thing's the program will need to be able to do.

 Each component also has a idea's section where you can put any ideas you have, so feel free to add something.
+Please append with your name.
 Some component may also have a rejected idea's section so first look to that if you are planning to implement something.